Multiclass Classification- Explained in Machine Learning

 What is multiclass classification?

-Classification means categorizing data and forming groups based on the similarities.
-In a dataset, the independent variables or features play a vital role in classifying our data.
-When we talk about multiclass classification, we have more than two classes in our dependent or target variable, as can be seen in Fig.1:
+The independent variables or features play a vital role in classifying our data in a dataset.
+Regarding multiclass classification, we have more than two classes in our dependent variable or output, as seen in Fig.1.

 The above picture is taken from the Iris dataset which depicts that the target variable has three categories i.e., Virginica, setosa, and Versicolor, which are three species of Iris plant.
 We might use this dataset later, as an example of a conceptual understanding of multiclass classification.